The Royle Family

 Lo sapevi?

-- QuizThe BBC wanted and expected the series to be made in the usual style of a traditional television sitcom (ie. recorded live in front of a studio audience on video cameras).
-However, Caroline Aherne and Craig Cash insisted it had to be made in their preferred style: on a closed set and shot in an observational/documentary style, on a single 16mm film camera.
+- QuizThe BBC wanted and expected the series to be made in the usual style of a traditional television sitcom (ie. recorded live in front of a studio audience on multiple video cameras).
+However, Caroline Aherne and Craig Cash felt that format wouldn't work for this show and insisted it had to be made in their preferred style: on a closed set and shot in an observational/documentary style, on a single S16mm film camera.

 - BlooperAnthony Royle is 15 in series one, which ends with Denise Royle's wedding.
 At the beginning of series two, it is confirmed a newly pregnant Denise has only been married for a few months - yet Anthony celebrates his 18th birthday later in the series, while Denise is still pregnant.